heyuanphil/heyuanphil.github.io/research.md

 ## In Progress

 - A paper arguing that one's rational credence can morally wrong others in cases of epistemic permissivism
-- A paper arguing that theoretical virtues can be truth-conducive in science but may fail to do so in metaphysics
+- A paper arguing that theoretical virtues can be truth-conducive in science but fail to do so in metaphysics
 - A paper defending that we should not be highly confident that our world is a simulation

 <script>